Thursday, November 21, 2019

 This is what philosophy is all about, and this is why it should be taught in the schools

 This is what philosophy is all about, and this is why it should be taught in the schools.
-People need role models to pattern their lives after, and Socrates provides such a pattern for people who want to live justly.
+People need role models after which to pattern their lives, and Socrates provides such a pattern for people who want to live justly.
 There are also a number of less-than-reputable characters in the history of philosophy, whose ideas should not be held in such high esteem.
 But there are also respectable people who did what was right, and who taught the world how to live morally and justly.
 Such people do not come from just one faith or background, but come from anywhere that virtue is honored and taught.
 If our school system forgets these things, it will turn to other sources to fill the void; and these other sources may not be as reputable as the great minds and thinkers of history, who include many philosophers among them.

 Aristotle